5 Ways to Monitor Customer Complaints

 2. Monitor customer complaints using social media pages

 This is slightly different to using social media monitoring tools because in this case, customers are leaving feedback directly on your Facebook, Twitter or social media pages.
 With these customer complaints, they want an answer now.
 Customers that leave your complaints directly via social media are using your pages as a customer support channel and you need to response.
-Since the feedback is publically seen by everyone on the social media pages, you need to be quick to respond before things get out of control.
+Since the feedback is publicly seen by everyone on the social media pages, you need to be quick to respond before things get out of control.

 I talk more about using social media as a customer support channel in this article, but today lets look at some examples how how social media pages can be used to monitor customer complaints.